Justice Party (South Korea): Participatory

-After the local elections, New Progress said in a statement on June 7, 2022.
+After the local elections, New Progress said in a statement on 7 June 2022.

-The New Progressive Party voted in favor of the motion to arrest Lee Jae-myung, saying that the party seems to be taking a position closer to the People Power Party rather than the Democratic Party of Korea. criticized it.
+The New Progress faction voted in favor of the motion to arrest Lee Jae-myung in 2023, saying that the party seems to be taking a position closer to the People Power Party rather than the Democratic Party of Korea, and criticized it.
 Although belonging to this faction, there are many people who have left the Justice Party due to dissatisfaction with the Justice Party's line.

-'New Progress' said the following in a statement related to the chaepo(arrest) motion.
+"New Progress" said the following in a statement related to the chaepo (arrest) motion.

+On 6 June 2023, 60 members of New Progressive left the Party with the intention of forming their own political party.
+In the defections included spokeswoman Whi Seon-hee, former spokesperson Jeong Ho-jin, Gangwon-do chairperson Song Chi-young, former Party Vice-Chair Jeong hye-hyeon, former Gangwon-do party chairperson Lim Seong-dae, and Chungbuk-do chairperson Lee Hyeon-rim.
+Former Justice Party leader Cheon Ho-seon, who left the party in late 2022, also announced their intention to join the new Party.

+The New Progress faction left the party before the 2024 legislative election, joining the Democratic Party or the Social Democratic Party (South Korea).
+New Progress faction, and in extension, the "Participatory" group, does not exist in the party as a cohesive faction.